sourwurm/sourwurm.github.io/Health Inspections.md

 ##### 3-501.16(A)(2)(B)
 - Improper hot and cold food holding due to equipment not being capable of maintaining proper food temp.

 Given this trend, it is safe to identify these critical violations as very common.
 As shown before, there is an inconsistent approach towards scoring, where a restaurant with ~20 critical violations can expect a score anywhere from 80-90.
-Given the severity of of these common violations, more efforts should be taken to reduce the overlap between repeated and corrected violations through more strict scoring policies.
-These new policies should work to provide consistent and accurate scores that punish consistent repeated violations.

-Given this trend, it is safe to identify these critical violations as very common.
-As shown before, there is an inconsistent approach towards scoring, where a restaurant with ~20 critical violations can expect a score anywhere from 80-90.
 Given the severity of of these common violations, more efforts should be taken to reduce the overlap